 By Edward Davis | The Playlist June 19, 2014 at 1:19PM

-Well, apparently WB/D.C. have one more up their sleeve.
+Apparently WB/D.C. have one more up their sleeve.
 While next is “Batman Vs. Superman: Dawn Of Justice” in summer 2016 and a “Man Of Steel 2” has been rumored for summer 2018, what about Bruce Wayne?
 Well, speaking of… Latino Review is reporting that WB has a solo Batman planned for 2019.
 The working title?
 Apparently it’s “The Batman.”
 Why such a long break?
 Well, Affleck is finally going to take a super hero break in 2015 to direct his long-gestating drama, “Live By Night” (which will open in 2016).
-No details on what that movie could entail, but LR suggests its possible Affleck could direct it too.
+No details on what that movie could entail, but LR suggests it's possible Affleck could direct it, too.
 We suppose, but that would also be some heavy double-duty detail.
 More info when it arrives.
 Keep the Bat-signal up until then.